levp/doing-business/README.md

 npm run build
 ```

-## TODO
+## TODOs

+- Add vue adapter
-Restructure "cadabra":
+- Restructure "cadabra":
   - Signals should be a tiny lib containing the core signal logic (could also be replaced by something like preact-signals)
   - There should be a core library which has the plain js implementation of the functionality (like business and clipboard)
   - There should be a library for each framework.
 For example: A react library which has the "useSignal" in it and an adapter for each core functionality like useBusiness and useClipboard